miguelgrinberg/react-flask-app/tasks/task2.md

 As a user, I want the movie posters to have more space in between.
 Not too spaced out, not too close together… something just right…

 ### To-do
-- Add a line of code in to set the amount of padding you would like to introduce by creating a new CSS class.
+- Add a line of code to set the amount of padding you would like to introduce by creating a new CSS class.
 For example:

 ```css
 .sidepadding { padding-right: 20px; }